Schedule Examples

 Tip

-You can select Copy this Schedule to clone a schedule, and then re-order the users.
-This option is under on the right side of the page.
+Select Copy this Schedule to clone a schedule and then reorder the users.
+When viewing a specific schedule, this option appears on the right side of the page.

-1. Go to People Escalation Policies and either create a New Escalation Policy, or edit an existing one.
+1. Navigate to People Escalation Policies and either click New Escalation Policy or edit an existing one.

 2. Add Schedule 1 to Level 1 of the escalation policy.